 One of the things I was critiqued for was that I asked questions all the time.
 This sound general, but I’ll describe what they’ve meant.
 For those first ten weeks, I was asking a lot of questions while people were working.
 I’ve got the answer, but I’ve annoyed them, breaking their flow, making them switch from their tasks to help me, and similar.
 In the end, they didn’t get as much done as they would have because of me.

-The solution my team lead gave me was to stop asking questions right away and to try something out myself, to find the answer, google it, search the codebase, find something similar and modify, etc. That way I learned more than if they would have given me all the answers.
+The solution my team lead gave me was to stop asking questions right away and to try something out myself, to find the answer, google it, search the codebase, find something similar and modify, etc. That way I learned more than if they had given me all the answers.
 This holds to this day, I do my research and try something out before asking them for help.

 There are still times I ask them for help with something I have no clue about what’s going on, but I give them heads up, like: “I’ll need help with this, so when you’re available…”, you get the point.
 Before they come to help me, I try to prepare everything I can so I don’t waste their time.
 That could be some sample data, so we can debug, or few blocks of code that I’ve tried and don’t see what’s causing the problem, something tip that I’ve got from somebody else that’s related but I don’t quite understand, and similar.
 This way, they have the context of what’s going on, where I’m stuck, and I don’t waste their time as much as I would if I’d just ask question, and they don’t know what’s it about - since they’re out of context, so they start asking me questions.